 In February 2022 the District issued \$6,130,000 of Capital Improvement Revenue Bonds, Series 2022A-1 and \$4,740,000 of Capital Improvement Revenue and Refunding Bonds, Series 2022A-2, consisting of multiple term bonds with due dates ranging from May 1, 2027 to May 1, 2052 and fixed interest rates ranging from 3.125% to 4.0%.
 The Bonds were issued to redeem a portion of the District's Capital Improvement Revenue Refunding Bonds, Series 2015A-3 and to finance a portion of the cost of acquiring, constructing, and equipping the Series 2022 project.
 Interest is to be paid semiannually on each May 1 and November 1.
-Principal on the Series 2020 Bonds is paid serially commencing May 1, 2023 through May 1, 2052
+Principal on the Series 2022 Bonds is paid serially commencing May 1, 2023 through May 1, 2052.

-The Bonds are subject to optional redemption prior to maturity as outlined in the Bond Indenture.
-The Bonds are also subject to extraordinary mandatory redemption prior to their selected maturity in the manner outlined in the Bond Indenture.
+The Series 2022 Bonds are subject to optional redemption prior to maturity as outlined in the Bond Indenture.
+The Series 2022 Bonds are also subject to extraordinary mandatory redemption prior to their selected maturity in the manner outlined in the Bond Indenture.
+This occurred during the current fiscal year as the District collected assessments from lot closings and prepaid \$430,000 of the Series 2022A-2 Bonds.
+See Note 10 - Subsequent Events for additional call amounts subsequent to the fiscal year end.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2022.
+Upon satisfaction of certain conditions, a portion of the original reserve requirements will be released to the Developer for construction costs paid on behalf of the District; this did not occur during the current fiscal year.
+The District was in compliance with the requirements at September 30, 2024.